Skytap, Inc. Omnibus General Data Protection Addendum

 7. International Data Transfers

 7.1 If Customer is established with the European Economic Area, Switzerland, or where otherwise required by Data Protection Laws and Regulations, Customer acknowledges that Skytap will transfer Customer Personal Data outside of the EEA for Processing.
-Except as may be required under Section 7.2, since Skytap is certified and registered under Privacy Shield, Skytap is not required to execute Controller-To-Processor EU Model Clauses.
+Skytap is certified and registered under Privacy Shield.
+However, until a version of Privacy Shield is agreed, reinstated and legally applicable under Data Protection Laws again, Section 7.2 explains how Skytap will comply with Data Protection Laws and Regulations related to International Data Transfers.

-7.2 Skytap will enter into the standard Controller-To-Processor EU Model Clauses in the event where Skytap is no longer registered and certified under Privacy Shield and Customer Personal Data is processed outside the EU; or in countries which do not ensure adequate level of data protection.
-In the event of any inconsistency between the Data Processing Schedule and the Controller-To-Processor EU Model Clauses, the Controller-To-Processor EU Model Clauses will override the Data Processing Schedule.
-If the Controller-To-Processor EU Model Clauses apply, the parties agree that the standard Controller-To-Processor EU Model Clauses may be amended from time to time, to the extent that they relate to a Restricted Transfer which is subject to the Data Protection Laws of a given country or territory, to reflect (to the extent possible without material uncertainty as to the result) any change (including any replacement) made in accordance with those Data Protection Laws (i) by the Commission to or of the equivalent contractual clauses approved by the Commission under Data Protection Legislation (in the case of the Data Protection laws of the European Union or a Member State); or (ii) by an equivalent competent authority to or of any equivalent contractual clauses approved by it or by another competent authority under another Data Protection Law (otherwise).
+7.2 Skytap will enter into the standard Controller-To-Processor EU Model Clauses in the event where Skytap is no longer (i) entitled to rely on its registration and certification or (ii) registered and certified under Privacy Shield and Customer Personal Data is processed outside the EU; or in countries which do not ensure adequate level of data protection.
+In the event of any inconsistency between the Addendum and the Controller-To-Processor EU Model Clauses, the Controller-To-Processor EU Model Clauses will override the Addendum, to the extent terms in both are in conflict.
+If the Controller-To-Processor EU Model Clauses apply, the parties agree that the standard Controller-To-Processor EU Model Clauses may be amended from time to time, to the extent that they relate to a Restricted Transfer which is subject to the Data Protection Laws of a given country or territory, to reflect (to the extent possible without material uncertainty as to the result) any change (including any replacement) made in accordance with those Data Protection Laws (iii) by the Commission to or of the equivalent contractual clauses approved by the Commission under Data Protection Legislation (in the case of the Data Protection laws of the European Union or a Member State); or (iv) by an equivalent competent authority to or of any equivalent contractual clauses approved by it or by another competent authority under another Data Protection Law (otherwise).
+As a Customer, you may request Skytap arrange to execute the applicable Model Clauses by sending an email to skytapDPA@skytap.com.

 Schedule 2: Data Processing Details